absolute-quantum/cats-blender-plugin/README.md

   - XNALara no longer randomly colorizes meshes
     - This makes combining materials much easier
 - **Translations**:
-  - Locally stored Google translations no longer get deleted after 30 day
+  - Locally stored Google translations no longer get deleted after 30 days
   - Added a button to the settings menu to manually delete all local Google translations
 - **Eye Tracking**:
-  - Eyes will no longer be created in weird spots when the weight paint is off (thanks to **zaCade** for finding this!)
+  - Eyes will no longer be created in weird spots when the weight paint is off (thanks to **zaCade** for finding the cause of this!)
   - Fixed "Reset Rotation" sometimes not resetting the rotation
 - **Visemes**:
   - Selecting the "Basis" shapekey is no longer allowed
 - **Optimization**:
   - Added support for Material Combiner 2.0
 - **Shapekeys**:
-  - Fixed a bug when Applying a Shapekey to Basis
+  - Fixed a bug in "Apply Selected Shapekey as Basis"
-- **updater**:
+- **Updater**:
-  - Settings and locally stored Google translations no longer get reset during a CATS update
+  - The settings and locally stored Google translations no longer get reset during a CATS update
 - **General**:
-  - Updated to Blender 2.8
+  - Updated CATS to Blender 2.8
-    - It is still compatible to Blender 2.79
+    - It is still compatible to Blender 2.79 and will stay compatible
-    - Combining materials and creating a texture atlas is not yet possible
+    - "Combine Materials", "Create Atlas" and "Custom Model Creation" is not yet working in 2.8
   - Updated mmd_tools (for 2.8 compatibility)
   - Huge UI codebase cleanup
   - Loads of bug fixes